Our Board of Directors

 Jeremy Stewart, Director

-Jeremy Stewart first joined the House of Hope Board of Trustees in 2013.
+Jeremy Stewart first joined the House of Hope Board of Directors in 2013.
 He works as an attorney at Snell & Wilmer in Salt Lake City, Utah.
 Jeremy graduated from Georgetown University Law Center.
 He joined the House of Hope Board because he wants to help provide hope to our neighbors who need it the most.

 Hobbies/Interests: Enjoys spending time with his family in the outdoors.